Skip to main content

 Federal counterfeiting law forbids the production, possession, and use of fake documents that are used to defraud the U.S. government and others.
 Counterfeits that are covered by federal counterfeit crime laws include:

-• Currency (coins and banknotes)
+• United States currency (coins and banknotes)

 • Letters patent (documents purporting to own intellectual property)